spiral/docs/framework/concept.md

 of various projects by improving re-usability to written code.
-Components, including Database, ORM, ODM and Stemplter has been designed around the idea of writing applications inside applications (creating higher level abstractions for business/domain logic) by providing namespace and isolation support for every possible level of your application.
+Components, including Database, ORM, ODM and Stemplter has been designed around the idea of writing applications inside applications (creating higher level abstractions for business/domain logic) by providing namespace and isolation support for as much levels of your application as possible.

 Existed components are loosely coupled not only to each other, but hopefully to your application as well which should, potentially, provide long term support